Heimdall-Framework/heimdall-framework/README.md

 ```
 You can enable or disable tests by setting the `enabled` parameter to `true` or `false`.
 Disabled tests won't be executed.

-You can read more about the plugin management system that is being used in this project [HERE](https://github.com/not-so-cool-anymore/plugypy);
+You find out more about the plugin management system that is used in this project [HERE](https://github.com/not-so-cool-anymore/plugypy).